zdravkov/kendo-docs/web/dropdownlist/overview.md

 ### Value template customization

-The **DropDownList** uses Kendo UI templates to control how the selected value is rendered.

-> Note that value template should be consisted only of **inline** HTML elements.
+> Note that value template should be consisted only of inline HTML elements.

 #### Example - define a value template